eleaar/scala-mas/README.md

 ## Instalation

 You can find published releases on Maven Central.
+Scala-mas is build for scala 2.11.

 #### Project structure